chief-of-state/chief-of-state/docs/configuration.md

     - **HOST** - Read side host
     - **PORT** - Read side port
     - **USE_TLS** - Use TLS for read side calls.
 The default value is set to `false`
     - **AUTO_START** - Set to `true` means that the Read side on start is ready to process events.
 However, when it set to `false` means that the Read side is paused on start or no not.
 One can use the [cli](https://github.com/chief-of-state/cos-cli) to resume processing.
 The default value is set to `true`
+    - **ENABLED** - Set to `true` means that the given Read side is enabled and `false` means that the read side is disabled.
+The default value is set to `true`
 - <READSIDE_ID> - Unique id for the read side instance.
 Replace this placeholder with your actual ID.

 #### Example